ujvarafetoshi/ujvarafetoshi/README.md

 ### MSC.
 DATA SCIENCE AND AI | BUSINESS INTELLIGENCE & AI ENTHUSIAST

 I'm currently mastering the art of Data Science and AI at EDHEC Business School, one of Europe's top business schools, with an expected graduation in December 2024.
-With a rich background in Economics & Statistics from the Rochester Institute of Technology, I pride myself on blending technical prowess with business acumen.
+With a rich background in Economics & Statistics from the Rochester Institute of Technology, I pride myself on blending technical skills with business acumen.

 #### 🌱 What I'm Focused On: